diaoquesang/Paper-List-for-Medical-Anomaly-Detection/README.md

   *Zhang, Fandong and Luo, Ling and Sun, Xinwei and Zhou, Zhen and Li, Xiuli and Yu, Yizhou and Wang, Yizhou*

 ## 3. Diffusion-Based Approaches

+- [[TMI 2024]](https://arxiv.org/pdf/2308.02062) **Diffusion Models for Counterfactual Generation and Anomaly Detection in Brain lmages**

+  *Fontanella, Alessandro and Mair, Grant and Wardlaw, Joanna and Trucco, Emanuele and Storkey, Amos*

 - [[MICCAI 2024]](https://arxiv.org/pdf/2403.08464) **Diffusion Models with Implicit Guidance for Medical Anomaly Detection**